Molecular and Nanoscale Physics

 Research facilities

-We have world leading experimental capability from low temperature AFM through to high speed imaging and are developing new approaches for studying low dimensional systems (high speed AFM) and living systems (high speed fluorescence).
+We have world-leading experimental capabilities, from low-temperature AFM to high-speed imaging.
+We are also developing new approaches for studying low-dimensional systems (high-speed AFM) and living systems (high-speed fluorescence).

 Further information